 As we have been implementing rate limiting on Docker Hub for free anonymous and authenticated image pulls, we’ve heard a lot of questions from our users about how this will affect them.
 And we’ve also heard a number of statements that are inaccurate or misleading about the potential impacts of the change.
 We want to provide some answers here to help Docker users clearly understand the changes, quantify what is involved, and help developers choose the right Docker subscription for their needs.

 First let’s look at the realities of what rate limiting looks like, and quantify what is still available for free to authenticated Docker users.
 Anyone can use a meaningful number of Docker Hub images for free.
 Anonymous, unauthenticated Docker users get 100 container pull requests per six hours.
 And when a user signs up for a free Docker ID, they get 2X the quantity of pulls.
 At 200 pulls per six hours, that is approximately 24,000 container image pulls per month per free Docker ID.
 This egress level is adequate for the bulk of the most common Docker Hub usage by developers.
 (Docker users can check their usage levels at any time through the command line.
 Docker developer advocate Peter McKee shows how to get your usage stats in this blog.)
+For a larger number of pulls refer to our Docker Pro and Team subscriptions and visit the Docker Pricing Page.

 Here is the schedule for final implementation of the rate limits for unauthenticated and free Docker Hub users: these do NOT apply to Docker Pro and Team Subscribers: